David-Rod/liri-node-app/README.md

 LIRI-NODE-APP created by David Rodriguez

-Technologies Used: Node.js, npm packages: request, node-spotify-api, twitter.
+Technologies Used: Node.js, npm packages: request, node-spotify-api, twitter, dotenv.

 This application is meant to operate strictly as a node.js application.
 The purpose was to construct an application that executes commands given by the user.
 The capability of this application is simple, completing three tasks: